kanitpp/Test-Assignment/README.md

 Automation testing framework created with Playwright focuses on the User Registration and Login scenario.

 # Test suite :

 - User registration and login

 # Test scripts

-The Test scripts are located in /Test-Assignment/ folder
+The Test scripts are located in /Test Assignment/ folder.

+# Test Report

+The Test Report file will be created in the /playwright-report/ folder after running the tests.

 # Usage